Losing weight to manage overweight or obesity can significantly reduce disease risk.

-The skin is the largest organ in your body and forms a protective barrier against the environment.
+The skin is the largest organ in your body.
+It forms a protective barrier against the environment.

 The innermost layer of your skin consists of proteins, including collagen and elastin.
 Collagen, which makes up 80% of your skin’s structure, provides firmness and strength.
 Elastin provides elasticity and helps your skin stay tight.

-During weight gain, skin expands to make room for increased growth in the abdomen and other parts of the body.
+During weight gain, skin expands to make room for increased growth.
 Pregnancy is one example of this expansion.

-Skin expansion during pregnancy occurs over a few months’ time, and the expanded skin typically retracts within several months of the baby’s birth.
+Skin expansion during pregnancy occurs over a few months’ time.
+The expanded skin typically retracts within several months of delivery.

-Consequently, when someone loses a lot of weight, excess skin hangs from the body.
-In general, the greater the weight loss, the more pronounced the loose skin effect.
+Consequently, when you lose a lot of weight, excess skin may hang from the body.
+In general, the greater the weight loss, the more pronounced the effect of loose skin.

 Several factors contribute to loose skin following weight loss:

-- Length of time overweight: In general, the longer someone has been overweight or obese, the looser their skin will be after weight loss due to elastin and collagen loss.
+- Length of time.
+In general, the longer someone has had overweight or obesity, the looser their skin will be after weight loss due to elastin and collagen loss.

-- Amount of weight lost: Weight loss of 100 pounds (46 kg) or more typically results in a greater amount of hanging skin than more modest weight loss.
+- Amount of weight lost.
+Weight loss of 100 pounds (46 kg) or more typically results in a greater amount of loose skin than more moderate weight loss.

-Loose skin due to massive weight loss may cause physical and emotional challenges:
+For some people, loose skin from a lot of weight loss may cause physical and emotional challenges:

-- Poor body image: Loose skin from weight loss can have negative effects on body image and mood (
+- Poor body image.
+Loose skin from weight loss may pose negative effects on body image and mood (

 The following natural remedies may improve skin strength and elasticity to some degree in people who have lost small to moderate amounts of weight.

-In addition to helping you burn more calories, an increase in muscle mass may also help improve the appearance of loose skin.
+While research isn’t currently available, it’s possible that an increase in muscle mass may help improve the appearance of loose skin.

 Collagen hydrolysate is very similar to gelatin.
-It is a processed form of the collagen found in the connective tissue of animals.
+It’s a processed form of the collagen found in the connective tissue of animals.

 Collagen hydrolysate is also known as hydrolyzed collagen.
 It comes in powdered form and can be purchased at natural food stores or online.